redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

 <hr>

-6. <strong>Add additional content to the MongoDB using the NodsJS application</strong>
+6. <strong>Add additional content to the MongoDB using the NodeJS application</strong>

    * Now that the host has been migrated to Azure, add some additional content to the MongoDB using the NodeJS application by entering information in the submit box and clicking the "Add" button